-Tsodilo Resources Limited Notes to the Consolidated Financial Statements
+Notes to the Consolidated Financial Statements

-For the years ended December 31, 2008 and 2007
+For the period ended June 30, 2009 and 2008

 1. NATURE OF OPERATIONS AND GOING CONCERN

 Tsodilo Resources Limited ("Tsodilo" or "The Company") is an exploration stage company which is engaged principally in the acquisition, exploration and development of mineral properties in the Republic of Botswana.
 The recovery of the Company's investment in mineral properties and the attainment of profitable operations are dependent upon the discovery, development and sale of ore reserves, and the renewal of licenses, the ultimate outcome of which cannot presently be determined as they are contingent on future events.
 The Company along with its subsidiaries operates internationally with projects in continental Africa.
 These financial statements have been prepared using Canadian generally accepted accounting principles applicable to a going concern, which assumes continuity of operations, realization of assets, and settlement of liabilities in the normal course of business.